OneKeePass/desktop/docs/FAQ.md

 ## What is a key file ?
 A key file is a file containing random bytes that is used in addition to your master key for additional security.
 You can basically use any file you want as a key file.
 Such a file should have random bytes data and the content of this random data remains the same as long as it is used as key file.

+## Is Auto-Type supported ?
+Yes.
+For now few basic features are supported for macOS and soon supports for other platforms will be added.
+See [here](./AUTO-TYPE.md) for additional details